 Confidence.
 This metric refers to the previous two, giving you the chance to measure how sure you are that each of them is accurate.

 Effort.
 Some tasks require just one person.
 Others take a whole team.
 The effort of a task can have a big influence on when it should be tackled.

 To use the RICE framework, you simply assign a numeric value to each of these categories, then total it up and sort it from high to low.

-Here’s a prioritization framework that’s ideal for use within product teams who use the agile development methodology.
+Here’s a prioritization framework ideal for use within product teams that use the agile development methodology.

 Despite its name, the MoSCoW method actually has nothing to do with the capital of Russia.
 Instead, the name is a compound acronym referring to four different categories for prioritizing your tasks:

 Must haves (M)